Foxygene/Foxygene/README.md

 ### Hi there 👋

 😄 - Hello !
-I'm Paco a developper from France arround Paris.
+I'm Paco a developper from France, arround Paris.

 🌱 - I'm currently learning front end with an OpenClassRooms cursus.
 And planning to get a grasp on back end after that.